Dasding1/Dasding/_journal/2024-05 About a strange dream.md

 </p>

 <p align="justify">
 I could see fifty years passing in minutes through a delirious, ultra-accelerated timelapse.
 People of all ethnicities whispered the same strange dialect in my ear—a kind of degraded English—, while humanity as a whole was slowly being dragged to a sort of post-geographic non-place.
-Then, I saw a sharp structure, dizzyingly tall and translucent.
+Then, I saw a sharp structure, dizzyingly tall but translucent like the day-moon.
 As a tower placed in a realm beyond realms, continuously flickering in and out of existence; I could see the structure rippling in God's eye fluid, as if consciously taking care not to wake Him up (again).

 </p>